 In a very real sense the past is never past because so much of the past affects who you are in the present moment.
 The more you understand how the past may affect you the better positioned you’ll be to make course corrections for yourself and others.

 Brian Ahearn, CMCT®, is the Chief Influence Officer at Influence PEOPLE, LLC.
-His Lynda.com/LinkedIn Learning course, Persuasive Selling, has been viewed 150,000 times.
-His latest course, Persuasive Coaching, just went live this month.
-Have you watched both?
-If not, click hereto see what you’ve been missing.
+His Lynda.com/LinkedIn Learning course, Persuasive Selling, has been viewed by more than 50,000 people!
+His latest course, Persuasive Coaching, just went live.
+Have you watched them yet?
+If not, click on either course name to see what you’ve been missing.